 Achievement Test:

-The researcher developed an Achievement Test to assess the impact of the use of the educational film on the achievement of the eighth-grade students in the unit of Construction Technology in the eighth-grade Technology textbook in the academic year (2017/2018).
+The researcher developed an achievement test to assess the effect of the use of the educational film on the achievement of the eighth-grade students in the unit of Construction Technology in the eighth-grade Technology textbook in the academic year (2017/2018).
 The test consisted of (6) True/False items, (4) multiple-choice items with four choices, and (11) essay items.
 Each item in the test measured a behavioral objective based on the chosen learning material (Construction Technology).
 The questions were diverse and comprehensive for all levels.
-Annex 5 shows the final Achievement Test.
+Annex 5???? shows the final Achievement Test.

 Validity of the test:

 The initial version of the test was presented to 6 experienced and specialized arbitrators of teaching methods as well as technology teachers in the Palestinian schools.
-This procedure aimed to validate its suitability based on Bloom’s Taxonomy of Educational Objectives, to ensure the test items were related to educational material, and to verify the items accuracy, clarity and scientific and linguistic integrity (Annex 1).
+This procedure aimed to validate its suitability based on Bloom’s Taxonomy of Educational Objectives, to ensure the test items were related to educational material, and to verify the items accuracy, clarity and scientific and linguistic integrity (Annex 1)????.
 In the light of arbitrators’ observations and suggestions, the researcher carried out the requested changes.
 The initial form of the test consisted of 10 True/False items and 12 essay items.
 After the modifications, the final version of the test consisted of 21 items.
 The number of the True/False items became 6, the number of multiple-choice items with four alternatives became 4, and the number of essay questions became 11.

 Reliability of the test

-To verify the stability of the test, the test was applied to a study sample from the study population.
+To verify the reliability of the test, the test was applied to a study sample from the study population and not from the study sample.
 The sample consisted of 20 female students.
 The test was applied and re-applied (Test - Retest) on the same students two weeks after the first application.
 The Pearson correlation coefficient between the first and second test scores was calculated.
 The reliability coefficient reached 0.80.

 Correction of the test:

 After the test was distributed to the sample members of the study, the test papers were collected and corrected.
 One point was given for each correct answer, and zero for the wrong answer.
 The highest possible score was (30), and the lowest was (0).
-Annex (6) shows the model answers.
+Annex (6) shows the model answers??????.

 Educational Film Collection: